Cousin marriage: Hinduism

+In scriptures

-In the Mahabharata, one of the two great Hindu Epics, Arjuna took as his fourth wife his first and cross cousin Subhadra, the sister of Krishna.
+In the Mahabharata, one of the two great Hindu Epics, Arjuna took as his fourth wife his cross-cousin Subhadra.
 Arjuna had gone into exile alone after having disturbed Yudhishthira and Draupadi in their private quarters.
 It was during the last part of his exile, while staying at the Dvaraka residence of his cousins, that he fell in love with Subhadra.
 While eating at the home of Balarama, Arjuna was struck with Subhadra's beauty and decided he would obtain her as his wife.
 Subhadra and Arjuna's son was the tragic hero Abhimanyu.
-According to Andhra Pradesh oral tradition, Abhimanyu himself married his first cross-cousin Shashirekha, the daughter of Subhadra's brother Balarama.
-Cross cousins marriages are evident from Arjuna's marriage with Subhadra, Pradyumna's (Eldest son of Krishna) marriage with Rukmi's (Brother of Rukmini) daughter.
-Also Krishna married his cross cousin Mitravinda (Daughter of Vasudeva's sister Rajadhi who was Queen of Avanti) and Bhadra (Daughter of Vasudeva's sister Shrutakirti who was the Queen of Kekaya Kingdom.)
+According to Andhra Pradesh oral tradition, Abhimanyu himself married his cross-cousin Shashirekha, the daughter of Subhadra's brother Balarama.

 Other religions

-Buddhism does not proscribe any specific sexual practices, only ruling out "sexual misconduct" in the Five Precepts.
-Zoroastrianism allows cousin marriages.
-Sikhism largely follows the pattern of ban on the same clan marriages, many Sikhs choose to marry their children with a partner from a different village or town, just to avoid chances of consanguinity between them.
+Buddhism

+Buddhist texts do not explicitly prohibit or endorse cousin marriage; such decisions are generally done by cultural practices and legal regulations rather than religious mandates.

+Although Siddhartha Gautama, who later became the Buddha, married his first cousin Yaśodharā, who was the daughter of King Suppabuddha.